 Convergent Cross Mapping.
 Unraveling relationships within complex systems often leads researchers to study nuanced separation between correlation and causation.
 While correlation signifies a statistical association between two variables, it falls short of establishing a cause-and-effect relationship.
 In contrast, causation implies a direct influence of one variable on another, suggesting a deeper understanding of the underlying mechanisms governing a system.
 Convergent Cross Mapping (CCM) (Sugihara et al. 2012) is a powerful technique that can determine causality using the variation of correlation at different training sample sizes (known as library lengths) of predictions.
 CCM uses Takens' principle (Takens 1981) to detect if two variables belong to the same dynamic system.
-Consider two time series variables X and Y. CCM establishes the causality between variables by examining the predictive accuracy of a cross-mapped model built using historical Y data to reconstruct X states.
+Consider two time series variables Xand Y. CCM establishes the causality between variables by examining the predictive accuracy of a cross-mapped model built using historical Y data to reconstruct X states.
 Causality is suggested by the convergence of these reconstructed states towards the actual X values.

 CCM has been primarily found application in ecology and (Sugihara et al. 2012; Clark et al. 2015; Ye et al. 2015; Frossard, Rimet, and Perga 2018) climatology (van Nes et al. 2015; Luo et al. 2015; Zhang, Wang, and Tsonis 2018).
 CCM was reviewed and provided improvements in works of Ye et al. (2015); Krakovská and Hanzely (2016) and Tsonis et al. (2018).
 The study in Cobey and Baskerville (2016) explores the limitations of CCM such as its sensitivity to periodicity.
 We consider that there is no reason for there to be such periodical fluctuations of activity of users in OSNs, but only major events govern the activity of users.
-CCM has not been widely studied in the context of social networks other than the work of Luo, Zheng, and Zeng (2014) and Chung and Zeng (2020).
+CCM has not been widely studied in the context of social networks other than the work of Luo, Zheng, and Zeng (2014).
 However, their work is not geared to infer coordination using causal relationships, but instead to confirm their results with alternative network measures.
 Thereby, we identify the gap in literature that CCM has yet to be applied in social media contexts to determine coordinating behaviours.

 Preliminaries.
 We refer to an interaction made by a user in the OSN as an event.
 For example, on Twitter (now called X), a tweet authored by a user is considered an event.
 The set of timestamps of events authored by a user u is called an activity trace $\{t{0,u}, t{1,u}, ...\}$ .
-Influence flow is defined as the causal effect one user's activity has on another user's activity.
 If there is an influence flow from user $u_1$ to $u_2$ , we say $u_1 \Rightarrow u_2$ .
-On a higher level, if $u_1 \Rightarrow u_2$ , then there is a high tendency that $u_2$ gets active after $u_1$ 's action.
-If $u_1 \Rightarrow u_2$ and $u_2 \Rightarrow u_1$ , we say there is a bidirectional coupling.
+If $u_1 \Rightarrow u_2$ and $u_2 \Rightarrow$ $u_1$ , we say there is a bidirectional coupling.
 If $u_1 \Rightarrow u_2$ but $u_1 \Rightarrow u_2$ , we say that there exists a unidirectional coupling.
-We named the directed graph where the vertices are users and the edges are influence flows to be the influence graph for the sample of users we consider.
+We named the directed graph where the vertices are users and the edges are influence flows to be the influence graph for sample of users we consider.